 Smith, Gambrell & Russell, LLP

-- Part-time instructor of graduate courses in design and construction law and real estate development law at the Georgia Institute of Technology
+- Part-time instructor of Construction and Development Law at the Georgia Institute of Tech-nology

 - General counsel to the Georgia Utility Contractor’s Association

-- Drafted form construction contracts for the Associated Owners and Developers, a national organization
+- Drafted form construction contracts for the Associated Owners and Developers, a national association

 - Recognized by Chambers USA, The Best Lawyers in America, and Georgia Super Lawyers